How to Grow Sweet Potatoes: The Complete Guide

 Print Friendly and PDF

-While sweet potatoes are more commonly grown in the South because they require warm weather, northern regions can have success with select varieties.
+Though commonly grown in the South because they require warm weather, northern regions can have success, too.
+See our advice on which varieties to choose below.

 About Sweet Potatoes

 This root vegetable has deep-orange flesh and a coppery skin jacket.
 Sweet potatoes are commonly served cooked in mashed form or roasted whole.
-Or, they may be used as a pie filling.
+They may also be used as pie filling.

 Sweet potatoes cut open.
 Photo Credit: Brent Hofacker/Shutterstock